Course descriptions and program timetable

 Actors have inherited a rich and noble tradition.
 This course will trace the development of performance genres from religious ritual, through the humanistic movement of the Renaissance up to the innovations of Restoration Drama.

 FPC220 | FILM HISTORY 1

 Explore the history of the cinema from the humble beginnings in 1895 through to present day.
 Focusing on North American cinema, with some European study, the student will learn about the masters of cinema, various genres, and techniques, as well as how the social environment directly impacts film.

 ACB210 | ACTING 2

-This course takes the skills explored during monologue work in Term One and integrates them into working in relationship – in scenes.
+This course takes the skills explored during monologue work in Term One and integrates them into working in relationship – in both contemporary and classical scenes.
 We continue to explore the actor’s work in terms of the personal, the character, ensemble/group dynamics as well as professional industry standards.
 Technique and concept areas to be introduced include: warm-ups, risk-taking, listening, research, script analysis, character work, improvisations and storytelling.
 Students will be expected to do a fair amount of preparation work outside of the studio.